Publications

 On Convergence and Optimality of Best-Response Learning with Policy Types in Multiagent Systems

-Conference on Uncertainty in Artificial Intelligence (UAI), 2014
+Conference on Uncertainty in Artificial Intelligence, 2014

 Abstract | BibTex | arXiv | Appendix